swan-of-bodom/vimix-solidity/README.md

 If you find any errors or anything to add please let me know!

+## Requirements

+* [Hardhat](https://hardhat.org/) - To compile the whole project.
+The reason to use hardhat's compiler here is to be able to compile the whole project and not just the file with solc.
+Uses the quickfix buftype.
+* [Solc-Select](https://github.com/crytic/solc-select) - Solc version manager to change according to each project.
+Since ALE uses the solc executable it will adjust to whichever solc-select version you are using and which pragma you declare.
+Uses Location List buffer.
+* [ALE](https://github.com/dense-analysis/ale/) - For linting at runtime with solhint and solc.
+Uses Location List buffer.

 ## Showcase

 Fix all format errors automatically, show function tags, compile, test and coverage with Hardhat.
 All without leaving Vim!